 Total energy consumption decreased rapidly from 2014 to 2017 (-9%/year) to 13 Mtoe because of the recession.
 In 2018, it increased slightly to 15 Mtoe.
 In 2020, it decreased by 6% to 14 Mtoe, mainly due to the COVID crisis.
 Previously, it had increased by 10%/year between 2006 and 2014, driven by the demand from households and services.

 Crude Oil Production

 Oil production has decreased by 25% since 2015 (of which 6% in 2016), from 89.5 Mt to 67 Mt in 2019.
-It has increased very rapidly since 2000, reaching its peak level of 96 Mt in 2008 (multiplied by a factor of 2.6) and fluctuated around 80-90 Mt until 2015.
+It increased very rapidly as from 2000, reaching its peak level of 96 Mt in 2008 (multiplied by a factor of 2.6) and fluctuated around 80-90 Mt until 2015.
 The state of emergency imposed by Covid-19 led to the suspension of drilling activities and substantial limitations on production activities in general: oil production declined by 15% in 2020 with over 61% of the total oil production coming from deep water projects (20% from ultra-deep water and 17% from shallow waters).

 Interactive Chart Angola Crude Oil Production

 Renewable in % Electricity Production

 The National Development Plan (PND) 2018-2022 set the target to add 500 MW of renewables (mainly solar) by 2022 and the "Angola 2025" strategy targets 800 MW by 2025.